egonelbre/egonelbre.com/content/draft/five-percent-heuristic.md

 _The `go:noinline` pragma is necessary to prevent some compilation optimizations from happening._

-If we benchmark this with sorted and unsorted data, we'll get that the unsorted runs at `~69000ns/op` and the sorted runs at `~23500ns/op`, this is a 3x performance difference from just sorting the data.
+If we benchmark this with sorted and unsorted data, we'll get that the unsorted runs at `~69us/op` and the sorted runs at `~23.5us/op`, this is a 3x performance difference from just sorting the data.

-We can see similar effects when sorting [graph nodes for traversal](todolinktoBFS).
+A practical example can be seen in [sorting nodes in graph traversal](https://egonelbre.com/a-tale-of-bfs/#sorting-vertices).

-## Example: sorting types
+### Example: Sorting Types

-We can observe similar effects from method call overhead:
+As mentioned, we can have similar effects in interface method overhead:

 ```go
 type Shape interface {